DaedalusG/LifeBox/README.md

 - [Moving Forward](#moving-forward)

 ## LifeBox Overview
-LifeBox is a platform meant for exploring and sharing ideas about Conways Game of Life.
-The Game of Life is a set of rules applied to a grid on cells, populated or unpopulated.
+LifeBox is a social media website meant for exploring and sharing ideas about Conway's Game of Life.
+The Game of Life is a set of rules applied to a grid of cells, populated or unpopulated.
 Although the rules are simple and deterministic, the grids behavior over iterations of the rules is fundementally unpredictable.
-For this reason Conways Game of Life is a classic visual representation of a complex system.
+For this reason Conway's Game of Life is a classic visual representation of a complex system.

 Complexity and Chaos Theory are concepts I wasn't exposed to until college, but, the philosophical implications of complexity and emergence in systems, would have been inspirational to me in my adolesence.
 LifeBox was inspired as a way to give k-12 educators a way to get kids talking about the weirdness of mathematics with a simple and playful tool.